Proposed 2016 Bond Referendum

 To download a PDF of the project list, please click here.

-The board will present its resolution to county commissioners, likely in late May.
+Superintendent Bev Emory presented the resolution to Forsyth County Commissioners on May 19.
 County commissioners will decide whether to put it on the ballot and the total amount of the package.